endymion1818/deliciousreverie-2023/src/pages/posts/first-two-weeks-at-webiny.md

 ---
 layout: ../../layouts/BlogLayout.astro
-title: "First 2 weeks at Webiny - Delicious Reverie"
+title: "First 2 weeks at Webiny"
 description: "I've been at Webiny two weeks now.
 I have had the most fun I've had in a long time career wise.
 Here's what I've learned and what my objectives are going to be for the coming few weeks.
 "
-categories:
+tags: personal, devrel
 datePublished: 2022-03-11
 ---
 I've been at Webiny two weeks now.
 I have had the most fun I've had in a long time career wise.
 Here's what I've learned and what my objectives are going to be for the coming few weeks.